-AVMBioMed maintains state-of-the-art laboratory facilities in the center of the bio-pharmaceutical corridor in Malvern, PA, just 20 miles northwest of Philadelphia.
+AVMBioMed maintains state-of-the-art laboratory facilities in the center of the bio-pharmaceutical corridor near Philadelphia, Pennsylvania.
 We are fully equipped to handle our product applications in-house, and are experts in working with the immense datasets we routinely acquire.
 We maintain our own proprietary proteomic database that affords us an unparalleled ability to “see” and report on the complex and dynamic events going on within cells, sera, or other complex mixtures.
 We pride ourselves on making our clients better at what they do.
 Our final product is not information, but rather an informed client.

 Daniel Devor, Ph.D.